SAP-samples/teched2022-DA261/exercises/business_app_studio/ex1/README.md

     Should you wish to re-open the Welcome page, it can be opened via a command palette command.
 To open the command palette select View, Find Command and then search for Welcome.

-5. SAP Business Application Studio is a browser-based application, so there is no need to intall or update software.
+5. SAP Business Application Studio is a browser-based application, so there is no need to install or update software.
 You can continue to work on your project from any computer.

-6. The preferences can be view or set via File, Preferences or the gear icon in the bottom left.
+6. The preferences can be viewed or set via File, Preferences or the gear icon in the bottom left.
 Set the workspace project creation behavior preference to open in a stand-alone folder as shown below.

     ![](images/preferences.png)